 The Unspoken Grief: Understanding Betrayal Trauma and Its Impact

 “I found out about the affair, and now I’m lost, angry, and confused.
 I can’t seem to shake the sense of impending doom, and my memory is really foggy.
 Sometimes, I can’t even be around them, and sometimes it feels like things are “normal.”
-I don’t want to talk about it with my friends or family, I feel like I failed.
+I don’t want to talk about it with my friends or family, I feel like I failed.”

 If these words resonate, this post is for you.

 Discovering an affair or infidelity is brutal, and it might even be a form of trauma.
+When you are deeply betrayed, your world as you know it shatters, and you are transported into an unfamiliar universe you’d prefer to not be in.

 As a therapist specializing in grief and the complexities of betrayal, I've walked with clients in the unique pain and disorientation that follows the discovery of infidelity.

-It's a grief that touches every aspect of a person's being - their brain, body, heart and soul.
+It's a grief that touches every aspect of a person's being: their brain, body, heart, and soul.

 When Trust Withers: The Landscape of Betrayal as Grief